Our hotel recommendations are sorted by area:

 6 Cowper Wharf Road | map

-Why this hotel: Very stylish.
+Why this hotel: Super stylish.
 Award-winning bar.
-On the Wharf.
+Harbour views.

-Blue is adjacent to the Royal Botanical Gardens and within walking distance of the Sydney Opera House.
+Blue A Taj is located on the wharf near the Royal Botanical Gardens and a short walk from the Sydney Opera House.
 Potts Point and all its shops and cafés are a short walk away.
-You will probably want to catch a taxi for a 5-10 minute ride to Oxford street for nights out.
+You will need to catch a taxi for a 5-10 minute ride to get to Oxford Street for nights out.

 The upmarket and cosmopolitan districts of Darlinghurst and Surry Hills are located to the East of the city center and separated by Oxford Street, home to Sydney’s gay village.
 All the hotels listed are within walking distance of Oxford Street and are great bases from which to explore the city.